-Sweden will participate in the Planning Group on Recreational Fisheries Surveys held in Bergen, 7-11 June 2010.
-The outcome of the work in the planning group can result in revision the national data collection programme 2011 - 2013
+Sweden will participate in the Planning Group on Recreational Fisheries Surveys The outcome of the work in the planning group can result in revision the national data collection programme 2011 - 2013.

 (a) Type of data collection

 Probability Sample Survey

 A national postal enquiry which is planned to be undertaken in 2011 and 2013.
 10 000 inhabitants between 16 and 74 years of age will be randomly selected from the register held by Statistics Sweden and will cover the collection of data cod and shark caught in the recreational fishery.